alessiocagnacci/Logistic-model-and-its-validation/README.md

 Included files:

-1)Excel database used for the calculations, containing the cleaned and organized data to facilitate processing in R.
+1) Excel database used for the calculations, containing the cleaned and organized data to facilitate processing in R.
-2)R scripts with the programming work, split across two files for simplicity.
+2) R scripts with the programming work, split across two files for simplicity.
-3)PDF of the thesis, which includes the obtained results (only in italian).
+3) PDF of the thesis in italian, which includes the obtained results.